isabella232/OctoStyle/octopus-naming-conventions.md

 - Environment
 - Server
 - Built-in repository
+- Runbooks (the concept as opposed to the feature)

 ## Octopus products

 - Octopus Server
 	The Octopus Server (capitalized) is the product that on-premises customers download and install to access the REST API and the Octopus Web Portal.
 Do not use Octopus Deploy Server.
+- Octopus CLI
+	The command-line tool for interacting with Octopus.
+Do not use Octo CLI.

 ## Octopus concepts